 In the acidic bogs of our coastal plains live a family of frogs collectively known as the wallum frogs.
 These amphibians have evolved to cope with the low pH of the acid sulphate soils uniquely found along the South East Coast of Queensland.
 All species in this family are vulnerable as their habitat Wallum Heathland has been steadily cleared to make way for urban development.

-At the Sunshine Coast airport lives a population of the endangered ground parrot (Pezoporus wallicus).
-One of only five ground dwelling parrot species in the world this bird has survived on the Sunshine Coast thanks to the airports perimeter fence protecting it from foxes and cats.
+A population of the endangered ground parrot (Pezoporus wallicus) lives at the Sunshine Coast airport.
+One of only five ground-dwelling parrot species in the world, this bird has survived on the Sunshine Coast thanks to the airport's perimeter fence protecting it from foxes and cats.

 The waters of the Sunshine Coast are just as rich as our land area.
 Among the many treasures the region has to offer are over 500 species of Nudibrancs (seaslugs).
 Most of these are not included in the official 700+ species of the coast and many of these are not yet described by the scientific community.
 We know about them thanks to the passionate pursuit of the team at nudibranchs.com.au who have been scouring our waters for over 15 years looking for these beautiful creatures.

 The Sunshine Coast was also home to one of the most extraordinary creatures on earth – the Gastric Brooding Frog or Platypus Frog (Rheobatrachus).
-First discovered in the Conondales in 1972 this frog was only 5 cm long and spend its entire live in water.
+First discovered in the Conondale National Park in 1972, this frog is only 5 cm long and spends its entire life in water.
 The young of this species were brooded by the female in her stomach and regurgitated after six weeks.
 This is unique in the entire animal kingdom.
-Sadly this species was last sighted in the Blackall Range in 1981 and is believed to be extinct.
+Sadly, this species was last sighted in the Blackall Range in 1981 and is believed to be extinct.

 Like the Gastric Brooding Frog many animals on the Sunshine Coast are under enormous pressure from human activity.
-Almost 60% of the regions vegetation has been cleared for urban or agricultural purposes.
-Much of the remaining vegetation is criss-crossed by roads, powerlines and other infrastructure making it harder for animals to move around.
+Almost 60% of the region's vegetation has been cleared for urban or agricultural purposes.
+Much of the remaining vegetation is criss-crossed by roads, powerlines and other infrastructure making it harder for animals to move around (vital for their survival).
 In our waterways species have long suffered from diminishing water quality and increased human activity on the water.

-It is these encounters with wildlife that remind us that with a bit of forethought and a bit of compassion it is possible to create a community where humans and animals can co-exist.
+It is these encounters with wildlife that remind us that, with a bit of forethought and compassion, it is possible to create a community where humans and animals can co-exist.
 It is this vision that we seek to keep foremost in our minds in our advocacy work.